Local, wholesome, organic catering

 Tomato Ketchup .
 Egg-free Mayo .
 Wholegrain Mustard

-Fair Trade Teas & Coffee, (including sugar and soya milk)
+Fair Trade Teas & (some) coffees, (including sugar and soya milk)

 Cola, Lemonade, Ginger Beer